-The Group's objectives when managing capital are to comply with the capital requirements set by CBAR to the Bank, to safeguard the Group's ability to continue as a going concern and to maintain a sufficient capital base to achieve a capital adequacy ratio of at least 9% (2019: 10%).
-On 23 April 2020, the CBAR decided to reduce the minimum required capital adequacy ratio from 12.0% to 11.0% for banks of systematic importance and from 10.0% to 9.0% for all other banks which also include the Bank.
+The Group's objectives when managing capital are to comply with the capital requirements set by CBAR to the Bank, to safeguard the Group's ability to continue as a going concern and to maintain a sufficient capital base to achieve a capital adequacy ratio of at least 9% (2020: 9%).
+On 24 April 2020, the CBAR decided to reduce the minimum required capital adequacy ratio from 12.0% to 11.0% for banks of systematic importance and from 10.0% to 9.0% for all other banks which also include the Bank.
+On December 31, 2021, CBAR restored the status of previous requirements for the minimum capital adequacy ratio.
 Compliance with capital adequacy ratios set by the CBAR is monitored monthly with reports outlining their calculation reviewed and signed by the Group's Chairman of Management Board, Chief Accountant, Chief of Internal Audit Department and the Chairman of Supervisory Board.
 Other objectives of capital management are evaluated annually.

-Under the current capital requirements set by the CBAR, banks have to: (a) hold the minimum level of share capital of AZN 50,000,000 (2019: AZN 50,000,000); (b) maintain a ratio of regulatory capital to risk weighted assets ("statutory capital ratio") at or above a prescribed minimum of 9% (2019: 10%) and (c) maintain a ratio of tier-1 capital to the risk-weighted assets (the "Tier-1 capital ratio") at or above the prescribed minimum of 5% (2019: 5%); (d) Tier 2 capital should not exceed 50 percent of regulatory capital; (e) Tier 2 capital should not exceed the amount of tier 1 capital.
+Under the current capital requirements set by the CBAR, banks have to: (a) hold the minimum level of share capital of AZN 50,000,000 (2020: AZN 50,000,000); (b) maintain a ratio of regulatory capital to risk weighted assets ("statutory capital ratio") at or above a prescribed minimum of 9% (2020: 9%) and (c) maintain a ratio of tier-1 capital to the risk-weighted assets (the 'Tier-1 capital ratio') at or above the prescribed minimum of 5% (2020: 5%); (d) Tier 2 capital should not exceed 50 percent of regulatory capital; (e) Tier 2 capital should not exceed the amount of tier 1 capital.

-Notes to the consolidated financial statements For the year ended 31 December 2020
+Notes to the consolidated financial statements (continued) For the year ended 31 December 2021